 HAVA requires each state to describe its use of title II section 251 payments from the federal government by writing a "State plan."
-A 17-member HAVA task force developed South Dakota's first state plan in the Spring of 2003.
+A 17-member HAVA task force developed South Dakota's first state plan in the spring of 2003.
 The state plan was updated in December of 2004 as HAVA projects matured.
 Federal elections in 2006 demonstrated the completion of all phases of the state plan.

 In March of 2007 the Secretary of State certified to the EAC that South Dakota had fulfilled all of title III's requirements.
 The State also notified the EAC that it intended to expand its use of title II section 251 funds for other improvements to the administration of federal elections as allowed by HAVA §251(b)(2).
 The EAC notified the State that it must also revise its state plan to describe such use.
-That is the purpose for this third version of South Dakota's HAVA state plan, which also updates the State's status with respect to HAVA according to the 13 required points of HAVA §254(a):
+The state plan was therefore revised in 2007 in a third version.